 The import duties can be calculated on the customs value.
 In that case, you pay a percentage of the customs value as import duties.
 The level of that percentage depends on the kind of product you are importing.
-The Gebruikstarief (only available in Dutch) lists all the percentages.
+The Tariff lists all the percentages.

 If the import duties are calculated in this manner, they are called 'ad valorem duties'.
 The customs value is the price paid for the export of the goods to the EU.

-In a number of situations, the Gebruikstarief (only available in Dutch) provides for specific duties.
+In a number of situations, the Tariff provides for specific duties.
 In that case, the level of the import duties is calculated on the basis of, for example:

 - the quantity (expressed in kilograms, litres, etc.)